Lanos Hydraulic Rowing Machine Review

 Overall Review

-It’s sized right (great for apartments or small homes), folds up small, offers moderate-intensity workouts, and is totally affordable for anyone.
+Size-wise, it’s great for small apartments and living spaces, offers moderate-intensity workouts, and is totally affordable for anyone.
 Sure, it’s got a few issues, but that’s common with most rowing machines, even those in the mid-to-high price ranges.

 If you want to check out some other hydraulic-piston options, I would look at the Stamina 1215 Orbital Rower and the Stamina BodyTrac Glider 1052.

-If you are interested in an air rower the read my Stamina 1399 Rower review or my Sunny SF-RW5515 Magnetic Rower review for magnetic resistance.
+If you are interested in an air rower then read my Stamina 1399 Rower review or my Sunny SF-RW5515 Magnetic Rower review for magnetic resistance.

 I hope you found my Lanos Hydraulic Rowing Machine review helpful!
 If you have any thoughts, questions, or feedback, feel free to leave them in the comments below.